AlbertXDing/cse15l-lab-reports/lab1/lab-report-1.md

 **Optimizing Remote Running**

 If you want to edit a java program locally and run it on the remote server, You need to first edit your java file, then:

 - copy it to the remote server

 `$ scp WhereAmI.java cs15lwi22...@ieng6.ucsd.edu:~/`

 - login to the server

 `$ ssh cs15lwi22...@ieng6.ucsd.edu`

 - compile it with the command javac on the server

 `$ javac WhereAmI.java`

 - run it with the command java on the server

 `$ java WhereAmI`

-Assuming you have all the commands typed in a text file, for each of the above commands, you need to highlight the command, copy(`ctl-c`), paste(`ctl-v`) to terminal, and hit `enter`.
-You need a total of 16 keystrokes/mouse clicks.
-It can take up to 20 seconds to do all the steps.
+Assuming you have all the commands typed in a text file, for each of the above commands, you need to click to go to the text file, highlight the command in the file, copy(`ctl-c`), click to go to the terminal, paste(`ctl-v`) to terminal, and hit `enter`.
+You need a total of 24 keystrokes/mouse clicks.
+It can take up to 40 seconds to do all the steps.

 You can use semicolons to run multiple commands on the same line.
-You can also write a command in quotes at the end of an ssh command to directly run it on the remote server.
+You can also write a command in quotes at the end of an `ssh` command to directly run it on the remote server.
 As a result, the above four steps can be done in one line that looks like this:

-`$ scp WhereAmI.java cs15lwi22...@ieng6.ucsd.edu:~/; ssh cs15lwi22...@ieng6.ucsd.edu “ javac WhereAmI.java; java WhereAmI”`
+`$ scp WhereAmI.java cs15lwi22...@ieng6.ucsd.edu:~/; ssh cs15lwi22...@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI"`

-This takes 4 keystrokes/mouse clicks, and you can complete it in 2-3 seconds.
+Assuming you have this line typed in a text file, it takes 6 keystrokes/mouse clicks, and you can complete it in 7-10 seconds.

 ![Image](7.png)